apitoolkit/.github/CONTRIBUTING.md

 # Contributors Guide

 Hey!
-We're happy you want to help make APItoolkit better.
+We're happy you want to help make Monoscope better.
 We welcome all kinds of contributions; so feel free to get your hands dirty.
 Each project is released to the public under the project's open-source license and our [Code of Conduct](./CODE_OF_CONDUCT.md). **By participating in any project, you agree to abide by the terms of the license and code of conduct**.

 ---